poemm/stateless_merkle_token/README.md

 ## DoS attack

 **Remark.** It may take a long time to verify the merkle root and signatures, so it may be necessary to charge for gas outside of the token.
-Or with simple on-leaf Merkle proofs.
+Or with a separatec 2-leaf block with one transaction.

 ## References